mendix/docs/content/data-hub/data-hub-catalog/search.md

 For apps hosted in the Mendix Cloud, the **Technical Owner** is the app developer that deployed the app.

-Technical owners can be [changed as a curation task](curate#changing-owners).
+Technical owners can be [changed](curate#changing-owners).

 ### 6.4 Discoverability {#discoverability-metadata}

 When a data source is registered, by default, it is **Discoverable** in the Data Hub Catalog.
-When this is set, all users can find it, view the details, and consume it.
-The owners of an asset and curators can set a data source as **non-discoverable**, which means it is not visible to users unless they are the owner or a curator.
+When this is set, all users in your company can find it, view the details, and consume it.
+The owners of an asset and curators can set a data source as **Non-discoverable**, which means it is not visible to users unless they are the owner or a curator.

 See [Curate Bar](#curate-bar) for changing **Discoverability** as the owner of the data source or curator.

 The following discoverability values can be set:

-* **Discoverable** – all users of the Data Hub Catalog and Studio Pro can see and consume the asset provided they meet the requirements of the **Classification**
+* **Discoverable** – all users in your company can see and consume the asset in the Data Hub Catalog and Studio Pro
-* **Non-Discoverable** – the asset is not visible in the Catalog and only owners, Data Hub curators, and the Data Hub Admin can find, use, and curate the service.
-  {{% alert type="info" %}}A **Non-discoverable** asset is also not included in the search results in the **Data Hub** pane of Studio Pro, or any other client of the Data Hub API.{{% /alert %}}
+* **Non-Discoverable** – the asset is only visible to owners, Data Hub curators, and the Data Hub Admin in the Catalog; it is not included in the search results in the **Data Hub** pane of Studio Pro, or any other client of the Data Hub API.

 ### 6.5 Validated

 Indicates if the data source has been **Validated**.
-See [Curate Bar](#curate-bar) for changing **Validated** as an owner of the data source or curator.
+See [Curate Bar](#curate-bar) for changing **Validated** as an owner or curator.

-### 6.6 Access Level

-Displays the access classification of the data exposed by the service: end-users of the app will only be able to see the information must have the appropriate [user role](/refguide/user-roles) to access the data:

-* **Public** – classified as public and available to all users, internal and external to the organization
-* **Internal** – restricted to the members of the organization
-  {{% alert type="info" %}}Classifications at a data source level propagate down to the datasets and attributes exposed in the OData service. {{% /alert %}}

-### 6.7 Application
+### 6.6 Application

 A link to the application from which the data source was published in the given environment.

-### 6.8 Environment Type
+### 6.7 Environment Type

 The environment type indicates the quality and the status of the data that the exposed datasets connect to.
 The following environment types can be specified: